octopuscontrib/OctopusContrib.NewRelic/README.md

 **Step 5:** Create Octopus Release Candidate

 Invoke CreateOctopusPackage.ps1 (or just use NuGet.exe) to create the Octopus Release Candidate.
 This script will optionally let you upload to your Octopus Release Candidate NuGet repository

+## Nuget.org
+You can use the OctopusContrib.NewRelic package from Nuget.org - > https://www.nuget.org/packages/OctopusContrib.NewRelic/